IorioD/MTD-manager-console/Setups/How_to_kubernetes.md

 - Video guide: [YouTube Video Guide](https://www.youtube.com/watch?v=nYOYk3VTSgo)

 ### Steps:
-1. Pay attention to node requirements (mainly on SSH connection).
-2. Download KubeKey and make it executable:
+1. Download KubeKey and make it executable:

     ```sh
     curl -sfL https://get-kk.kubesphere.io | sh -
     chmod +x kk
     ```

-3. Create cluster config:
+2. Create cluster config:

     ```sh
     ./kk create config --with-kubernetes v1.33.4
     ```

 Refer to [the official GitHub page](https://github.com/kubesphere/kubekey/blob/master/docs/kubernetes-versions.md) to check the latest Kubernetes supported version.
 The command using Kubesphere `./kk create config --with-kubernetes v1.23.10 --with-kubesphere v3.4.1` is not available anymore.

-4. Edit configuration properly by setting `specs.hosts` with the name and the IPs, user, and password of the machine you set `specs.roleGroups` accordingly (etcd and control-plane must be set to the master node).
+3. Edit configuration properly by setting `specs.hosts` with the name and the IPs, user, and password of the machine you set `specs.roleGroups` accordingly (etcd and control-plane must be set to the master node).
     ```yaml
     spec:
       hosts: